Latent Concept Disentanglement in Transformer-based Language Models

 Here, $r_1$ is ``belongs to the country of'', the (unspecified) bridge entities for this example are ``Australia'', ``France'', ``Canada'', and $r_2$ is ``has capital''.
 Therefore, the prompt's answer is \verb|Ottawa|, the capital of Canada, the country \verb|Oshawa| is in.

+In the main text, we work with geography puzzles, with source types \{City, University, Landmark\}, and output types \{Capital, Calling code\}.
+In addition to this Country dataset, we work with the Company dataset in App.~\ref{appendix: company problem} for generality\footnote{For our Country \& Company data, we collect source and target entity data for 40 countries, 36 companies.}.
+See App. \ref{appendix: multi-hop ICL, additional results} for details on the data generation process.

-We begin our analysis by testing Gemma-2-27B on these ICL puzzles.
-We report the model's accuracy in Figure \ref{fig: 27B, multi-hop accuracy}.
-While the model apparently struggles more on these problems than on the simpler one-hop counterparts due to a greater demand for in-context examples, it does achieve high accuracy at 20 shots.
+We focus on Gemma-2-27B \citep{gemmateam2024gemma2improvingopen} in the main text.
+To establish a baseline, we evaluate Gemma-2-27B on Source$\to$Target ICL puzzles.
+Fig.~\ref{fig: 27B, multi-hop accuracy} reports its accuracy: although the model finds these tasks more challenging than one-hop counterparts—reflected by the need for more in-context examples—it achieves high accuracy at 20 shots.

-This raises several questions.
-How is the LLM solving these harder, ``source$\to$target'' problems that \textit{do not specify the bridge, or even hint at the compositional nature of the problem at all}?
-Given sufficiently many in-context examples, does a sufficiently capable LLM latently infer the bridge value when it sees the query and predicts the answer?
-How does the number of in-context examples impact the model's inference mechanisms?

-In the following, we show evidence suggesting that the model indeed performs latent multi-hop reasoning, in the form of sequential ``\textit{concept composition}'': it first infers an abstract ``bridge'' concept representation (e.g. a ``Canada'' concept), then specializes to a specific output trait (e.g. the ``capital'' of ``Canada'') deeper in the model.
-We find that this mechanism gradually strengthens in its dominance of the model's inference pathway as the number of ICL examples increases.
+We provide new causal and correlational evidence suggesting that the model indeed performs latent multi-hop reasoning via sequential \textit{concept composition}: it first infers an abstract bridge concept representation (e.g. a ``Canada'' concept), and then specializes to a specific output type (e.g. the ``capital'' of ``Canada'') deeper in the model.
+Surprisingly, we find that the bridge-resolving mechanism is enabled by a sparse set of attention heads in our set of problem settings.

-A surprising finding is that a highly sparse set of attention heads are responsible for ``resolving the bridge value''.
-For example, on these heads, if we patch the representation of a ``calling code'' prompt such as ``Shenzhen, 86.
-Nantes, 33.
-Oshawa, '' [Bridge = Canada] onto their representation of the ``capital'' prompt ``Lausanne, Bern.
-Okinawa, Tokyo.
-Florence,'' [Output Concept = Capital], then the model turns to place significant confidence on ``Ottawa'' (``Capital'' of ``Canada'')!